verasige/Multiple_Myeloma/README.md

 # Info:
-This repository contains the code for the preliminary mathematical FBA model for the multiple myeloma project.
+This repository contains the code for the preliminary mathematical Flux Balance Analysis (FBA) model for the multiple myeloma project.

-Briefly, it is a type of constraint-based modelling (CBM), which only accounts for reaction stoichiometry and reversibility under the assumption of steady-state whilst using an underdetermined formulation.
+Briefly, it is a type of constraint-based model (CBM), which only accounts for reaction stoichiometry and reversibility under the assumption of steady-state whilst using an underdetermined formulation.